VictorMCala/sharksing/src/pages/index.md

       Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
     image: images/hero.png
-    section_id: hero test
+    section_id: hero
-    title: This Is A Big Hero Headline
+    title: This Is A Big Hero Headline by Victor
     type: heroblock
   - bg: gray
     component: FeaturesBlock